Rowner Garrison Church

 To the front of the church was the entrance porch.

 Adjacent to the fort was a wooden hut used by the Sunday School and for other church functions.
-Next to this was a small brick-built toilet block.
+Next to this was a small brick-built toilet block which previously served as the public toilets for the nearby Fort Brockhurst Railway Station.

 Mr Don Dubar, the verger, reported to the newspaper in 1950 that the steeple was removed because it had become too weather worn.
 An iron cross had been knocked out of line by the trailing rope of a barrage balloon.
 The roof was replaced with steel roof beams and corrugated iron sheets.
 Internally it was lined with timber match boarding and fibre board sheeting.
 A small replacement wooden bell tower was constructed next to the porch.

 The 8th Gosport Air Scout group used the church for its church parades once a month in the post war years to the 1960s.
+The group flags were dedicated yearly in the church.
 This scout group had its headquarters in a wooden gymnasium nearby in Baden Powell Road, off Cambridge Road, next to the old Fort Rowner Married Quarters.
+The Group Scout Master was Mr. Gaze, a dockyard Shipwright Liner.
+He was also a church warden.
+His daughter Joan was the Cub Pack ‘Akela’.

 Next to the church was ‘Red House’, built post 1900 and home to the commanding officer RAF Gosport and then the Officer Commanding of H.M.S.
 Siskin and then Sultan until 1969.